Homemade baked empanadas are full of amazing flavor stuffed with ground turkey, corn, potatoes, and can be fried instead, if desired.

 This post contains affiliate links.
 For more information on what this means please see my disclosure policy.

 Every Christmas Eve we have a family gathering and have a huge Mexican (or at least Mexican inspired) feast complete with Mexican Rice, taquitos, enchiladas, guacamole, salsa, and empanadas.
 Usually we’ve gotten the empanadas from a local Mexican bakery but I wanted to be able to eat them without having to go out to that bakery.
+So I’ve figured out how to make baked empanadas from home.

 I use my trusty ol’ pie dough recipe instead of the empanada dough she suggests.
 I’m sure to purists this is a sin but I know I can make this pie dough without screwing it up and I often have leftovers of it floating around in my fridge or freezer so I just use that.
 No need to over complicate things.
+If making pie dough freaks you out, go ahead and buy a couple rolls of the store bought stuff.
+You do what you need to do!

 I made the first batch fried which were amazing!
 Flaky pie fried pie crust with that savory filling.
 Yum!
 They do take longer to make because I could only do one in a time in my little deep fryer but I love that little deep fryer!

-Baking them is easier because you can bake a whole ton at once and certainly lighter without all that deep fried goodness but they don’t have quite the same flavor as the fried version.
+Baked empanadas are easier because you can bake a whole ton at once and certainly lighter without all that deep fried goodness but they don’t have quite the same flavor as the fried version.
 So I leave it up to you!

 - Pie crust recipe for double crust, x4